Blockwise Self-Supervised Learning at Scale: Methods

 \subsection{Pooling Schemes}

 The original Barlow Twins projector receives an input of dimension 2048.
 However, the initial blocks of a ResNet-50 have a smaller number of channels.
 For example, the first block contains only 256 channels instead of 2048.
-Therefore, we explored different possible ways of pooling these features spatially in order to construct the feature vector which is fed to the projector.
+Therefore, we explored different possible ways of pooling these features spatially in order to construct the feature vector that is fed to the projector.

-Fig.~\ref{fig:pooling_strategies} illustrates the different pooling strategies evaluated in this study, including (1) the trivial Global Spatial Pooling \textbf{(GSP)} strategy which requires changing the size of the projector's input layer, (2) a Local Spatial Pooling \textbf{(LSP)} strategy where we divide the grid into spatial bins, average pool within those bins locally, and concatenate the outputs to ensure that the dimensionality of the projector is 2048, (3) a Conv-based Expansion \textbf{(CbE)} pooling strategy, which first expands the number of features to 2048 using the defined convolutional filter size (defaults to $1 \times 1$ convolution), and then performs global spatial pooling.
+Fig.~\ref{fig:pooling_strategies} illustrates the different pooling strategies evaluated in this study, comprised of (1) the Global Spatial Pooling \textbf{(GSP)} strategy, which consists in applying a simple average spatial pooling operation to the block's output layer, such that the projector's input dimensionality equals the channel dimensionality of the block's output layer (e.g., 256 for the first block), (2) a Local Spatial Pooling \textbf{(LSP)} strategy, where we divide the block's output layer into spatial bins, spatially pool within those bins locally, and then concatenate the outputs of these pooling operations to ensure that the input dimensionality to the projector is 2048, (3) a Conv-based Expansion \textbf{(CbE)} pooling strategy, which first expands the number of features to 2048 using the defined convolutional filter size (defaults to $1 \times 1$ convolution), and then performs global spatial pooling.
 Finally, we evaluate alternatives to the last variant, where we keep an expansion layer, but instead of global spatial pooling, we apply L2 or square-root pooling.